scottmartin924/quiz-service/README.md

 Spring Boot, MongoDb

 ## Running the app
-Run the app with `mvn spring-boot:run`
+Run the app with `mvn spring-boot:run`.
+The Swagger UI will be accessible at `localhost:{port}/quizling/swagger-ui/`

 ## Configuration options
 In order to run the app you'll need to point it to a Mongo database.
 The connection details